ARKTIK-ARKITEK/ARKTIK-Access/THE_ASSEMBLY/scripture-study/Issac/Torah/Genesis 12 — The Call of Abram.md

 - **Abram’s Journey:** Abram departs from Haran at age 75 with Sarai and Lot, traveling to Canaan.
 - **Land of Promise:** GOD appears and promises the land to Abram’s descendants.
 - **Altar Building:** Abram builds altars in Shechem and Bethel, worshiping GOD.
-- **Famine and Egypt:** Due to famine, Abram goes to Egypt and asks Sarai to pose as his sister.
+- **Famine and Egypt:** Due to famine, Abram goes to Egypt.
+Out of fear, Abram lies and convinces Sarai to present herself as his sister.
+- **Pharaoh’s Integrity Compromised:** Pharaoh, acting in good faith under false pretenses, takes Sarai into his house.
-- **Plague and Deliverance:** Pharaoh takes Sarai, but GOD afflicts Pharaoh’s house; Sarai is returned, and Abram is sent away with wealth.
+- **Divine Correction:** GOD afflicts Pharaoh’s house with plagues.
+Pharaoh confronts Abram, corrects the matter, and sends him away with Sarai and their possessions.

 ---